Scheduler Report Controls and Components

 |SchedulerStoragePrintAdapter||Scheduler print adapter bound to the SchedulerStorage|

-Report controls can be added to a report at design-time or via code.
+Report controls can be added to a report at design time or in code.
 These methods are illustrated below:

-To add report controls at design time, drag an appropriate item from the DX.19.1: Scheduler Reporting tab of the Visual Studio toolbox, and drop it onto a report.
+To add report controls at design time, drag an appropriate item from the DX.19.2: Scheduler Reporting tab of the Visual Studio toolbox, and drop it onto a report.

 The control links itself to an appropriate View automatically.
 You can use smart tags to specify a link to the View component, and to another scheduler report control.
 The link sign indicates that the control is linked.